PBfront

 PHTMHLFinalist UK Passivhaus Awards 2016 - project gallery

-House in York detail
+House in York

 1540akermancompletionCompletion 15-40 Collective project for Retrofit + 3 new build Passivhaus, Akerman Road in London February 2017

-15-40launch15-40 was officially launched at the Building Centre, London on 28 October 2014
+15-40launch15-40 was launched at the Building Centre, London on 28 October 2014

 We welcomed over 100 invitees to the event of our presentations on "WHY 15-40" the metric of 15 to 40 kWh/m2yr for space heating and what they exactly mean for a typical project, followed by discussions.

-We've been working together on several projects by sharing a commitment to radically reduce the energy consumption of buildings.
+We've been working together on several projects by sharing a commitment to radically reduce the energy consumption of buildings

 2013